Abibubble/ms4-lead-shot-hazard/TESTING.md

 ## Links and Navigation
 ### Navigation Bar
 * Click the Logo to take the user to the Home page from the Home page.
+* Click the Logo to take the user to the Home page from the Product Details page.
+* Click the Logo to take the user to the Home page from the Shopping Bag page.
+* Click the Logo to take the user to the Home page from the Checkout page.
+* Click the Logo to take the user to the Home page from the Order Success page.
 * &#128100; Click the Logo to take the user to the Home page from the Profile page.
 * &#128272; Click the Logo to take the user to the Home page from the Manage Products page.
 * &#128683; Click the Logo to take the user to the Home page from the Log In page.